ilhan007/ui5con25-handson/docs/1_Getting_Started.md

   }
 ```

-**Important**

-We are going to use the `@property` decorators a lot today, so let's explain it.

-Properties, defined via the `@property` decorator are invalidating - whenever a property changes, the component automatically re-renders.
+**Note:**

+You’ll be using the `@property` decorator frequently.
+Properties defined this way are invalidating.
+When their value changes, the component re-renders automatically - the state is reflected in the UI.

 <br>

 ### **`src/MyComponentTemplate.tsx`**

-This file defines the component's `template` - the HTML markup that will be rendered whenever someone uses the web component's tag.
+This file defines the component's template using JSX (in this case, TSX).
+It determines what gets rendered when the component is used.

-The template is written in `JSX` (TSX) and it allows us to write HTML-like code inside JavaScript.
-We use its TypeScript flavor, `TSX`, benefiting from static type checking and advanced editor support.

-Currently, it’s minimal to give you a clean starting point.
-It shows how the event handler is attached and the component's state is rendered.
+The TSX format combines HTML-like syntax with TypeScript benefits like type checking and editor support:

 ```tsx